 Since the endocannabinoid system helps regulate several functions in the body, including parts of the nervous system, the immune system, endorphins, metabolism and hormones, it makes sense that a deficiency of endocannabinoids could result in the pain and other symptoms of fibromyalgia.
 One reason CBD oil seems to be so effective with many fibromyalgia patients may be because it helps increase the endocannabinoids that are lacking.

 Additional studies supporting the effectiveness of CBD for pain relief include:

 - A 2012 study published in the Journal of Experimental Medicine found that the use of CBD can reduce pain and inflammation.
-They concluded, "These cannabinoids may represent a novel class of therapeutic agents for the treatment of chronic pain..."
-They also noted that CBD apparently does not cause analgesic tolerance, requiring ever-increasing dosages, as usually happens with opioid medications.
+They also noted that CBD apparently does not cause analgesic tolerance, requiring ever-increasing dosages, as usually happens with pain medications.

-- A 2017 paper published in Expert Opinion on Therapeutic Targets listed CBD oil as a possible option for reducing the activity of glia - the brain cells thought to be involved in sensitization of the central nervous system and a feature of fibromyalgia as well as other central sensitivity syndromes like ME/CFS, migraines and IBS.
+- A 2017 paper published in Expert Opinion on Therapeutic Targets listed CBD oil as a possible option for reducing the activity of glia — the brain cells thought to be involved in sensitization of the central nervous system and a feature of fibromyalgia as well as other central sensitivity syndromes like ME/CFS, migraines, IBS and Lyme disease.

-One report reviewed the results of several systematic reviews, which covered dozens of studies on CBD for pain.
-Their research concluded, "In adults with chronic pain, patients who were treated with cannabis or cannabinoids are more likely to experience a clinically significant reduction in pain symptoms."
+- One report assessed the results of several systematic reviews, which covered dozens of studies on CBD for pain.
+Their research suggests adult, chronic pain patients who used of cannabis or cannabinoids in were more apt to experience a substantial reduction in pain.